Three convenient ways to invest: online, by phone, or in branch.

 Because each person's situation is unique, there isn't a single answer to this question.
 However, using statistics and complex formulas, insurance companies usually calculate your car insurance premium by taking into account where you live, the type of vehicle you drive (and how you use it), your driving and claims record, other drivers on your policy and the amount of coverage you want.

-For more details, see How We Calculate Your Car Insurance Premium.
+For more details, see How Your Car Insurance Premium is Calculated.

 Depending on the province you live in(10), there are some discounts that may apply to you automatically—for example being claims-free for a certain time period or qualifying as a mature or experienced driver.